Box Blight Issues and How To Stop It in West Sussex.

-Drastic action will mean having to remove the hedge completely as the whole hedge including the roots will be effected.
+Drastic action will mean having to remove the hedge completely as the whole hedge including the roots will be affected.
 If you don’t remove and decide to maintain and control the problem with fungicides the amount of money you would end up spending in trying to maintain the problem will be ample and there is no guarantee that it will reduce the spread of the disease.

 Oh and if you are going to be doing some gardening make sure to clean your garden tools in between working on the infected trees/plants and the non-infected trees.